matsuoka-601/Splash/README.md

 ## Demo Video
 [![demo video](http://img.youtube.com/vi/9C7DRSdh88g/0.jpg)](https://www.youtube.com/watch?v=9C7DRSdh88g)
 ## Narrow-Range Filter for Depth Smoothing
 For rendering fluids, I have used a Bilateral Filter for depth smoothing in past two projects ([WebGPU-Ocean](https://github.com/matsuoka-601/webgpu-ocean) and [WaterBall](https://github.com/matsuoka-601/waterball)).
-The fluid surface obtained with a Bilateral Filter has a decent quality, but it can produce some visible artifacts.
+The fluid surface obtained with a Bilateral Filter has a decent quality, but it can have some visible artifacts.

 To mitigate these artifacts, more sophisticated filters than Bilateral Filter have been proposed.
 The one I'm using for this project is a [Narrow-Range Filter (PACMCGIT 2018)](https://ttnghia.github.io/pdf/NarrowRangeFilter.pdf) by Troung and Yuksel.
 This filter aims to render a smoother and cleaner fluid surface compared to other filters, while maintaining real-time performance.